galElmalah/personal-blog/content/posts/2023-goals/index.md

 ### Tour du Mont Blanc

-Wanting to go on this trip for a while now and I think 2023 will be the year I'll finally make it happen.
+I wanted to go on this trip for a while now and I think 2023 will be the year I'll finally make it happen.
 Ideally, set on this adventure with my wife & father, making this a really meaningful experience for me.

 #### Impact